 Brooklyn was first developed as an independent city, becoming part of New York only in 1898.
 We’ll enter this thriving community by crossing the majestic Brooklyn Bridge, a wonder of the Industrial Revolution and an American engineering icon.
 Afterwards we’ll stroll through the chic Down Under Below the Manhattan Bridge Overpass (DUMBO) precinct, having lunch in the area, and also have an opportunity to explore the elegant brownstone rowhouses of Brooklyn Heights – home to writers, artists and, once, millions of immigrants.
 In the later afternoon we’ll visit the first-class but often overlooked Brooklyn Museum, one of the largest art museums in the world by collection size with numerous masterpieces of American and African art within.
 The evening is free (B).

 After a final lecture, the morning is free, leaving plenty of time for any last-minute shopping and touring.
-In the early afternoon, we return to Broadway for an entertaining final performance from the best the upcoming season has to offer.
+In the early afternoon, we return to Broadway for a much-anticipated revival of Stephen Sondheim’s Company that played London’s West End – one of Sondheim’s most discussed musicals which garnered a record-setting fourteen Tony nominations in its original run.
 This evening we farewell New York with a final meal in the private dining room of one of the city’s finest restaurants – Gramercy Tavern.
 Specialising in avant garde American cuisine and regularly bestowed top accolades by reviewers and patrons alike, this beloved New York institution is the perfect conclusion to our 13-day tour.
 (B, D)

 Sunday March 29: Harlem Gospel – Departure